mousepawmedia/devdocs/network/source/setup_linux/first_steps.rst

 Finally, double-click ``Disabled`` on the "System Monitor" row in the list and press :kbd:`Ctrl+Alt+Delete`.

-..
-NOTE:: If you're on Linux Mint, :kbd:`Ctrl+Alt+Delete` is already used for
+..  note:: If you're on Linux Mint, :kbd:`Ctrl+Alt+Delete` is already used for
     restarting the system.
 You can probably shut this off in Startup Applications.

 Compose Key